juniorsundarCasual/TGT/vault/volume-6.chapter-412.md

 "Yes," the man answered.

 And then there was silence.
-The dwarves looked at the human, expecting him to spontaneoulsy combust or something like that, while Kano looked back with awe.
+The dwarves looked at the human, expecting him to spontaneously combust or something like that, while Kano looked back with awe.
 These were the same race of hardened warriors he'd read of in the novels.
 Although the women didn't look as the books said, the men were the split image - matching the description to the letter.

 "So..."
 The man at the far right said with a neutral tone.
 "What now?"